StarCat8/Star_Abundances/README.md

-We suggest for both the grid and the continuous search to provide a line-list containing only FeI and FeII lines, these lines being the only ones used to determine the stellar parameter, since the analysis of many lines may results in long computation time by abundance.
+I suggest for both the grid and the continuous search to provide a line-list containing only FeI and FeII lines, these lines being the only ones used to determine the stellar parameter, since the analysis of many lines may results in long computation time by abundance.
 100 lines are usually computed in around 20 to 40 seconds on my machine (which is sadly a very poor one).
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 DERIVING STELLAR ABUNDANCES